yagcioe/ngx-signal-i18n/README.md

 ![Translated de](./assets/pageTranslatedDe.png)

 ## Deep Pick and Omit Utility
-Sometimes a translation shape requires more parameters than you have at hand.
-Providing parameters for translations that are actually not needed is tedious.
-Instead of providing placeholder values this library provides a `pick` and `omit` function that returns deeply nested values according a boolean mask.
+Sometimes translation structures require more parameters than you have available.
+Providing unnecessary parameters can be cumbersome.
+To simplify this process, this library offers `pick` and `omit` functions that extract specific values from complex objects using a boolean mask.

 ```ts
 import { Mask, omit, pick } from 'ngx-signal-i18n';